-Dom Bush on FMP Pre-Production & … Dom Bush on FMP Research Dom Bush on FMP Pre-Production & … Dom Bush on FMP Pre-Production & … Dom Bush on FMP Project Proposal
+Dom Bush on The Film Dom Bush on FMP Pre-Production & … Dom Bush on FMP Research Dom Bush on FMP Pre-Production & … Dom Bush on FMP Pre-Production & …

 This film is a fantasy film, going into the realms of sci-fi.
 This means that after releasing it on Facebook and YouTube there is going to be a reasonably large audience available, some of whom will undoubtedly hate it while others will love it.
 To improve the chances of “fantasy fan” audiences seeing the film; it will (as mentioned in this blog) be shared on specific Facebook pages and shall be tagged with relevant words so that it may appear on searches including those words.

 My primary audience for this film are my family, friends and tutors, these people want to see what I am able to produce a film that fits a brief.
 They will want to see how their own contributions have been used i.e which shots were used, how does the costume look, is the dance of show-reel quality, is the narrative clear etc. This will also be seen by university tutors and prospective employers, who will of course be looking to see what I can do so that they have an understanding of what I can bring to a team and what sort of projects I like working on.
 These people will want to see that I am creative and am able to push myself to learn and try different things.
 In releasing my film on the right pages to the right people I hope to gain constructive feedback from fellow and more experienced, well established practitioners so that that I will be able to use this feedback in future projects.